 - MKSK is finalizing the draft plan which includes the "playbook of amenities" to pick and choose park improvements for each park hierarchy tier based on the feedback from the working group. - Once the draft plan and the "playbook of amenities" is completed, or substantially completed, staff will identify parks to improve and get an estimated cost for the 2021 budget.
-In addition to park maintenance. - City staff is reviewing the potential playground structures and will provide MKSK feedback on design and colors. - Once the draft plan document is finished, city staff will send a copy to the entire working group for review.
+In addition to park maintenance. - Once the draft plan document is finished, the city staff will send a copy to the entire working group for review.